franloza/BMML/README.md

 #Parameters
 ##General Parameters
+* Enable learning curves
 * Select a lite version of the data (10% of the total) instead the raw data

-* Enable learning curves
+  __NOTE__: It's strongly recommended to use the lite version when neural networks and SVM are used

 ##Logistic Regression Parameters
 * Normalize the data